 In 1954, Paget came into contact with one of England's most effective architectural conservation campaigners, the poet John Betjeman (1906-1984), through 'a battle about a television mast in the Isle of Wight.'
-'Of course I have to live here,' said Betjeman, and he took a lease on the upper floors of No. 43, which he used for the next twenty years as a convenient London bolthole from which to conduct his affairs and campaigns.
+'Of course I have to live here,' said Betjeman, and he took a lease on the upper floors of No. 43, with a study on the ground floor.
+He used No. 43 for the next twenty years as a convenient London bolthole from which to conduct his affairs and campaigns.
 Betjeman was a passionate yet accessible spokesman for architecture's soul as well as its aesthetic qualities.
 In 1958, Betjeman was a founding member of the Victorian Society, champions still today of what was then unfashionable and disregarded.